-The subject property is improved with an industrial/office flex building with an approximate floor area ratio of 37%.
-The existing building was legally established but is out of conformance with the current zoning code.
-Under Section 16.80.130 of the municipal code, all buildings in existence or approved within the Residential Mixed Use zoning district as of the date of adoption of the Menlo Park General Plan and the M-2 area zoning update and the subsequent rezoning of properties in the M-2 Area, effective on January 5, 2017, are exempt from the nonconforming use and improvement standards of the code.
+The subject property consists of three parcels, which currently are owned by separate entities.
+Each parcel is improved with an industrial/office flex building.
+In combination, the buildings have an approximate floor area ratio of 49%.
+The existing buildings were legally established but are out of conformance with the current zoning code.
+Under Section 16.80.130 of the municipal code, all buildings in existence or approved within the Residential Mixed Use zoning district as of the date of adoption of the Menlo Park General Plan and the M-2 area zoning update and the subsequent rezoning of properties in the M-2 area, effective on January 5, 2017, are exempt from the nonconforming use and improvement standards of the code.